White-And-Black/learngit/readme.txt

-git is a distribute version control system. git is free software. i add one news. change something. two change. three change.
+git is a distributed version control system. git is free software distributed under the GPL.